flurfunk/flurfunk-camelbot/README.md

 /etc/camelbot.properties
 ```

-To override this location, you can either sepcify this system variable (export JAVA_OPTS..):
+To override this location, you can either specify this system variable (export JAVA_OPTS..):

 ```
 -DcamelProps=path-to-config-file